StartADAM/bluemarz/docs/Examples.md

 * session_type: type of session, in this case an OpenAI thread
 * api_key: provider API KEY
 * prompt: Agent prompt
-* query: User message to Agent
+* query: User message to the Agent

-When creating an Assignment this way, a Session and Agent objects are built internally.
+When creating an Assignment this way, a Session and Agent objects are built internally by Bluemarz.
-You can access these objects using Assignment properties.
+You can access these objects using the Assignment properties.

 ## Tool execution

 Tools (aka Actions) extend the power of LLMs by providing access to external systems.
-The call of a tool causes a break in the dialog, waiting for the User´s response.
+The call of a tool causes a break in the dialog, and waits for the User´s response.
 The image illustrates the sequence of events:

-(**need to be replaced by a similar picture**)
+(**Image is a Work in Progress**)
 ![rework](image_2.png)

 As can be seen, the LLM requests the execution of a tool, which is delegated to a Tool Executor component in Bluemarz.